beer-garden/beer-garden/AUTH.md

     requires a `name` identifier. _System_ requires at least a `name` or `namespace` and can optionally take a `version` as well.
 Providing fewer identifiers results in a broader level of access being granted.
-For example, For a domain with scope _System_, supplying just a `name` identifier would result in access to all versions of that system across **all gardens** (namespaces) being granted.
+For example, for a domain with scope _System_, supplying just a `name` identifier would result in access to all versions of that system across **all gardens** (namespaces) being granted.